Wrongful Death Attorney Atlanta

 Wrongful death litigants are decided in order of legal relation to the deceased.
 The spouse is first in line and must represent the interests of any minor children.
-By law, the surviving spouse is entitled to a minimum of one-third of the award, regardless of the number of children.
-If there is no surviving spouse or children, the case may be brought by the parent or parents of the deceased.
+If there is no surviving spouse or children, the case may be brought by the parent or parents of the lost person.
 With no living immediate family member, the case can be brought by a personal representative of the deceased’s estate.

 What Damages Can Be Awarded in a Georgia Wrongful Death Action?

-There are two different awards available in Georgia wrongful death cases.
+There are two different awards available in Atlanta, Georgia wrongful death cases.
 The first is based on the perceived monetary value of the deceased’s life.
 That is determined by the number of lost wages and benefits, including the potential future earnings had the person lived, and the value of the loss of care, companionship, and other intangible elements.
 The second type of compensation is to reimburse expenses directly related to death.
-These include the cost of medical care, burial and funeral expenses, and the pain and suffering of the deceased in the advent of their death.

 Is There a Time Limit for Filing a Wrongful Death Lawsuit?

 The Statute of Limitations for filing wrongful death lawsuits in the State of Georgia is two years after the date on which the victim passed away.
-This two-year deadline can be paused and restarted under certain circumstances.
-Your wrongful death attorney Atlanta will be able to determine if those circumstances apply in your case.
+This two-year deadline can be paused and restarted under certain circumstances like a medical condition that was diagnosed later.
+Your wrongful death attorney in Atlanta will be able to determine if those circumstances apply in your case.